 ― Deborah Bray Haddock, The Dissociative Identity Disorder Sourcebook

 A specific form of time loss occurs when an alter is blacked out.
 A black out is when one or more alters are unaware of anything while one or more other alters use the body.
 Some alters may have a vague sense of time passing or feel as if they're trapped in darkness, but many may experience a complete episode of time loss in which they do not exist.
 Time loss in the form of black outs can be frightening for many to notice.
-Often, black outs are perceived as overwhelming evidence that one has either dissociative identity disorder (DID) or some non-traumagenic but likely neurological problem.
-Black outs can feel confrontational and may induce episodes of denial in which the individual or alter cannot accept that they have DID, were abused, or are anything other than a liar, fake, or lunatic.
+Often, black outs are perceived as overwhelming evidence that one has either DID or some non-traumagenic but likely neurological problem.
+Black outs can feel confrontational and may induce episodes of denial in which the individual or alter cannot accept that they have DID, were abused, or are anything other than a liar, fake, or "crazy".

-Black outs are associated with dissociative amnesia.
-Like individuals who suffer from dissociative amnesia, alters who have blacked out may not recognize or acknowledge that they have lost time and may become aggressive or distressed if confronted with evidence of blanks in their memory.
+On the other hand, alters that have blacked out may not recognize or acknowledge that they have lost time and may become aggressive or distressed if confronted with evidence of blanks in their memory.
 Amnesia can cover amnesia, leaving an individual convinced that they never lose time up until the moment in which it becomes undeniable.
-Evidence of time loss can include finding possessions, art, or writings that the individual does not recognize, being called an unknown name by strangers who act in a familiar manner towards them, or being confronted about their supposed actions that they cannot remember.
+Evidence of time loss can include: finding possessions, art, or writings that the individual does not recognize but that could not have been bought or created by other household members; being called an unknown name by strangers who act in a familiar manner towards the individual; or being confronted about supposed actions that the individual cannot remember or does not believe they would ever do.
 Sometimes, an alter might experience dissociative fugue and suddenly find themself in a different location with no explanation of how they got there.
+This could be as simple as "coming to" in another room or as drastic as learning they have somehow traveled to another state while unaware.
+The individual might suddenly "wake up" in the middle or end of a conversation or activity.
 There might be periods of their life that they can’t recall.
 Their entire childhood might be blank, or they might suddenly realize that they cannot remember anything before they left their house at age 18.

 Though all alters that are blacked out are losing time, not all alters that are losing time are blacked out.
 An alter may not be aware of the outside world for a period of time but still be to some degree active and aware in an internal world.
 As internal worlds do not always run parallel to the outside world, an alter may spend what feels to them like a week inside only to return to the outside world and find that months have passed in their absence.
-In such a case, the alter was not completely unaware of anything, but they were not aware of the outside world or its happenings.
+In such a case, the alter does not feel like they were completely unaware of anything, but they were not aware of the outside world or its happenings.

 A specific form of co-consciousness is known as co-fronting.
 When two or more alters are in control of the body at the same time to varying degrees, they are said to be co-fronting.
 Alters may be aware of each others' actions or own each others' actions as their own to varying degrees.